suha2502/econometrics-portfolio/04-education-race-therapy/README.md

 ## Overview

 This research examines whether higher educational attainment narrows racial gaps in counselling uptake among young adults in the United States.
-Individual-level data from the National Survey on Drug Use and Health are used to estimate the independent and interactive effects of education and race on the likelihood of engaging in psychotherapy.
-Logistic regression models yield interpretable marginal effects that contextualize how socioeconomic and racial factors intersect to determine access to care, with results supporting the initial hypothesis.
+Individual-level data from the National Survey on Drug Use and Health (NSDUH) are used to estimate the independent and interactive effects of education and race on the likelihood of engaging in psychotherapy.
+Logistic regression models yield interpretable marginal effects that contextualize how socioeconomic and racial factors intersect to determine access to care, with results in support of the initial hypothesis.

 ## Motivation